Hac3rsp4ce/Active-Directory-Home-Lab-Setup/Domain Controller and Workstation/Creating Random users/Random users and Weak Passwords.md

 ![alt text](./media/code.png)

-*Initialize Variables*
+# Initialize Variables
 Two empty lists, $groups and $users, are created to store the generated groups and users.

-*Create Groups*
+# Create Groups

 The script creates 10 random groups.
 For each group, a name is randomly picked from groupnames.txt, added to the $groups list, and removed from the available options.

-Create Users
+# Create Users

 50 random users are created.
 For each user:
-A first name, last name, and password are randomly picked from the respective lists.
+    -A first name, last name, and password are randomly picked from the respective lists.
-A group is randomly assigned to the user.
+    -A group is randomly assigned to the user.
-The user’s details (name, password, group) are stored in the $users list.
+    -The user’s details (name, password, group) are stored in the $users list.
 Once selected, the names and passwords are removed from the available options to avoid duplication.

-*Output Results*
+# Output Results

 After generating the groups and users, the script outputs a structured summary:
 Domain: The domain for the environment (hackerspace.com).